-Whether you're creating a rough draft of an illustration, learning how to draw, or sketching out a mockup before hitting the wireframe tools, you'll need to know what the best pencils are.
-Fortunately, a solid, reliable set of pencils is not the most expensive item in the designer's toolkit so you can afford to try out a few different brands in your search for the best pencil.
+Whether you're creating a rough draft of an illustration, learning how to draw, or sketching out a mockup before hitting the wireframe tools, you'll need to know what the best pencils are to get your work looking great.
+Fortunately, a solid, reliable set of pencils is not the most expensive item in the designer's toolkit, so you can afford to try out a few different brands.

-Here we've gathered together our selection of the eight best pencils to get you started – then why not pair up your choice with one of these designer notebooks to die for?
+Here we've gathered together our selection of top pencils to get you started – then why not pair up your choice with one of these designer notebooks to die for?

 01. Palomino Blackwing pencils